Shipping, Returns and Warranty

 Threshold Delivery Service is available for a charge on most items, which you can purchase on the product's page.
 This delivery upgrade means the carrier will place the item as close as possible to a front door or gate, or in a garage - as long as there aren't any narrow passageways, steps or inclines, up or down.
 This upgrade does not include unpacking, removal of packing materials or set up.
 If at time of delivery, the carrier, for any reason, deems it impossible to transport the item to the home's first covered area, we will refund the charge to your credit card.

-White-Glove Service has been discontinued by most carriers due to Covid.
 If you'd rather not deal with the hassle, White-Glove Delivery Service is available.
 Please contact us at email@example.com for rates, as they will vary depending on item size, weight, delivery address and other special circumstances.
 This service can generally include unpacking, inspection, removal/disposal of packing materials, transporting your order up or down a maximum of 2 flights of stairs and setting up merchandise in the spot of your choice.
 Not available for all the items.

 As soon as you make your purchaser you will receive a confirmation email.
 This means that we have received your order, pre-authorized your credit card and reached out to our supplier to process the order.